HL7/fhir-shorthand/input/pagecontent/index.md

 #### Version Number

 The sequence of releases of this specification is expressed in terms of three integers, x.y.z.
 An increment in z indicates minor, backward-compatible updates.
 An increment in y indicates new or modified language features, and potentially, non-backward-compatible changes.
 By HL7 convention, the major version number x typically does not increment until the release of a new balloted version.
-Implementations SHOULD indicate what version or versions of the FSH specification they implement.
+Implementers are encouraged to clearly indicate what version or versions of the FSH specification they implement.

 <!-- The following are hidden since they are irrelevant in a documentation-only IG but are required by IG Publisher -->